faldor20/Notes-Public/pages/Blog.Note Taking Apps.md

 	- {{embed [[Athens Research]]}}
 	- {{embed [[Notion]]}}
 	- Octo md
+		- like obsidian but avialble via the browser.
+		- support syncing for free but doesn't have any of obsidian's amazing plugins so i can't really recommend it.
 	- zettlr #Doc #Offline #Citations #Free #Markup/Markdown #Files/Markdown
+		- geared towards research people and journalists with inbuilt bibliography and citation tools.
+		- Honestly, i haven't tried this enough in the domain it is made for (research and scientific papers) to properly comment.
+		- Obsidian has similar plugins for BibTeX referencing so i would be interested to compare the two.
+		-
+		-
+		-
 	- Mac only
 		- Bear and nota.md
 			- #Files/Markdown #Markup/Markdown #Free #Paid #Offline #Autosync